 Plaintiffs cannot show that LCMs are commonly used in-let alone suitable for-lawful self-defense.
-Accordingly, these accessories are not protected by the Second Amendment, and Section 32310 should be upheld.
+Accordingly, these accessories are not protected by the Second Amendment, and Section 32310 should be upheld at Bruen's threshold inquiry.

 II.
 CALIFORNIA'S RESTRICTIONS ON LARGE-CAPACITY MAGAZINES ARE CONSISTENT WITH THE NATION'S TRADITIONS OF WEAPONS REGULATION